vivek-c07/Solved-CTF-Challenges/Pico CTF Solutions/Forensics/Mob psycho.md

-# File Search - Medium Difficulty
+# Android - Medium Difficulty
 - Here, unzip the apk package.
 - Now, search through the folder for any text files.
   - Use ```find . -name '*.txt'```